WebAssembly/spec/document/core/exec/instructions.rst

 When the end of a ${:TRY_TABLE} block is reached without a jump, :ref:`exception <exception>`, or :ref:`trap <trap>`, then the following steps are performed.

-1. Let :math:`m` be the number of values on the top of the stack.
+1. Let ${:m} be the number of values on the top of the stack.

-2. Pop the values :math:`\val^m` from the stack.
+2. Pop the values ${:val^m} from the stack.

 3. Assert: due to :ref:`validation <valid-instrs>`, a handler and a label are now on the top of the stack.

 4. Pop the label from the stack.

-5. Pop the handler :math:`H` from the stack.
+5. Pop the handler ${:H} from the stack.

-6. Push :math:`\val^m` back to the stack.
+6. Push ${:val^m} back to the stack.

-7. Jump to the position after the end of the administrative instruction associated with the handler :math:`H`.
+7. Jump to the position after the end of the administrative instruction associated with the handler ${:H}.

 $${rule: Step_pure/handler-vals}